gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 > lock itself and will require intervention from the certification authority to
 > restore access.

+By default, an HSM logon is required for each cryptographic operation.
+In a server context, however, it is necessary to perform the logon automatically and persist it for longer.
+This behavior can be configured using specific HSM parameters.

+For example, many HSMs allow logon persistence to be adjusted through their management software.
+Some models also support specifying the logon password programmatically using a specially crafted configuration parameter, though the exact method depends on the HSM vendor and model.

 Once you confirm that the HSM you have is working, you can start gathering its configuration parameters.
 The HSM parameters needed by `adhoc-sign-server` are: